osohq/oso/new-docs/content/python/getting-started/roles/basic_roles.md

 $ pip install -r requirements.txt
 ```

-Add a method to initialize oso and make the oso instance available to your
+Add a method to initialize Oso and make the Oso instance available to your
 application code.
-This method should initialize oso and load your policy file,
+This method should initialize Oso and load your policy file,
 which can be an empty `.polar` file.
 It should also call
 `sqlalchemy_oso.session.set_get_session()` to configure access to the
-SQLALchemy session oso should use to make queries.
+SQLALchemy session Oso should use to make queries.
 Then call
-`sqlalchemy_oso.roles.enable_roles()` to load the base oso policy for roles:
+`sqlalchemy_oso.roles.enable_roles()` to load the base Oso policy for roles:

 ```python
 from .models import Base, User